yuhasem/poc_utils/tas/berry_blender.md

 0x0804FA4E  ADD r0, r1, r4    ; r0 = 4*r4+r4 = 5*r4
 0x0804FA50  LSL r0, r0, 0x3   ; r0 = 8*5*r4 = 40*r4
   ; r0 is now an offset to some block in IWRAM.
 40 (0x28) byte structures it looks like?
-  ; what I see is 2 wrods of data at 40 byte offsets.
+  ; what I see is 2 words of data at 40 byte offsets.
 The rest is 0s.
 I see 16 blocks like this.
   ; Offset 1 has the words:
   ;  0x4B48: 08 04 FA 15
   ;  0x4B4C: 0b 02 00 01